 What Is a 30-60-90 Territory Plan?

-Simply put, a 30-60-90 plan is when you strategize action steps and goals to accomplish in the first 30, 60, and 90 days of acquiring your new sales territory.
+Simply put, a 30-60-90 plan is when you strategize action steps and goals to accomplish in the first 30, 60, and 90 days of a new sales territory or position.

 The plan is helpful not only for keeping yourself focused on specific targets but also for keeping your manager in the loop.
-Truth is, managers love 30-60-90 plans.
-Many times, hiring managers will even ask potential sales reps to lay one out in their interview process.
-It’s good stuff.
+The truth is, managers love 30-60-90 plans.
+Often, hiring managers will even ask potential sales reps to lay one out in their interview process.
+It's good stuff.

 There's not a single “right way" to do these plans.
 But generally, they're broken down like this:

 - Days 1 through 30: Learn all you can

 - Days 31 through 60: Put a plan into action

 - Days 61 through 90: Make the plan better

 Getting down to the details and being on the same page with your manager is a fantastic way to avoid stresses down the road for all parties.
 For example, if your manager knows you have a big push planned for days 31 to 60, then they'll be able to take a breath and give you a bit more space to get acquainted with your territory from 1 to 30.

 Alright, now that you know what we're talking about, let's get into it.